Randy Weaver: Aftermath

 Weaver was charged with multiple crimes relating to the Ruby Ridge incident — a total of ten counts, including the original firearms charges.
 Attorney Gerry Spence handled Weaver's defense, and successfully argued that Weaver's actions were justifiable as self-defense.
 Spence did not call any witnesses for the defense, rather focusing on attacking the credibility of FBI agents and forensic technicians.
 The judge dismissed two counts after hearing prosecution witness testimony.
 The jury acquitted Weaver of all remaining charges except two, one of which the judge set aside.
-He was found guilty of one count, failure to appear, for which he was fined $10,000 and sentenced to 18 months in prison.
-He was credited with time served plus an additional three months, and he was then released.
+He was found guilty of one count, failure to appear, for which he was fined $10,000, and sentenced to 18 months in prison.
+He was credited with time served plus an additional three months, and was then released.
 Kevin Harris was acquitted of all criminal charges.

 In August 1995, the US government avoided trial on a civil lawsuit filed by the Weavers by awarding the three surviving daughters $1,000,000 each, and Randy Weaver $100,000 over the deaths of Sammy and Vicki Weaver.

 Later life

-Weaver testified about his racial beliefs before a U.S. Senate Judiciary subcommittee in 1995, saying, "I'm not a hateful racist as most people understand it.
+Weaver testified about his racial beliefs before a U.S. Senate Judiciary subcommittee in 1995: "I'm not a hateful racist as most people understand it.
 But I believe in the separation of races.
 We wanted to be separated from the rest of the world, to live in a remote area, to give our children a good place to grow up."

-In 1995, Weaver was interviewed by New York Times reporter Ken Fuson and expressed regret about not appearing in court for his 1991 gun charge, saying "I'm not totally without fault in this."
+In 1995, Weaver was interviewed by New York Times reporter Ken Fuson and expressed regret about not appearing in court for his 1991 gun charge: "I'm not totally without fault in this."

 In April 1996, Weaver accompanied Bo Gritz to Jordan, Montana, where Gritz was to attempt to negotiate a conclusion to the Montana Freemen standoff.
 However, Weaver was not allowed by the FBI to enter the Freemen's holdout.

 In 1998, Weaver published The Federal Siege at Ruby Ridge: In Our Own Words, which he partly sold in person at gun shows.

 In 1999, Weaver married Linda Gross, a legal secretary, in Jefferson, Iowa.

 On June 18, 2007, Weaver participated in a press conference with tax protesters Edward and Elaine Brown on the front porch of their home in Plainfield, New Hampshire.
 He declared, "I ain't afraid of dying no more.
 I'm curious about the afterlife, and I'm an atheist."

 Death

-Weaver's daughter Sara posted online that he had died on May 11, 2022, after being sick since at least mid-April.
+Weaver's daughter, Sara, posted online that he had died on May 11, 2022, after being sick since at least mid-April.
 A cause of death was not given.
 He was 74 years old.

 Appearance in media

-Randy Weaver and the siege at Ruby Ridge have been the focus of several documentaries including the following: